 About

-Relocating to New York City in 2011 to pursue a jazz education, Mark studied privately with some of his musical idols, including Vincent Herring ,Andrew Sterman and Mark Vinci and began slowly building his path to being an active member of the New York jazz scene.
-He has performed with Ed Palermo Big Band, Greg Ruvolo Big Band, Silver Arrow Band, Afro Bop Alliance Big Band, Valery Ponomorov Big Band, Fleur Seule Latin Big Band, Rebecca Perl, and many others.
-As an avid 'doubler' on flutes and clarinets, Mark has performed on Off-Broadway, live WNYC radio, on the HBO series ‘VINYL’ , with Iranian pop singer Shahkar, and supported artists including Olivia Newton-John, Gavin Degraw and Aaron Carter.
+Classically trained at the University of Melbourne in Australia, Mark relocated to New York City in 2011 to pursue a jazz education.
+He studied privately with some of his musical idols, including Vincent Herring ,Andrew Sterman and Mark Vinci and began slowly building his path to being an active member of the New York jazz scene.
+Mark has performed with Ed Palermo Big Band, Greg Ruvolo Big Band Collective, Silver Arrow Band, Afro Bop Alliance Big Band, Valery Ponomorov Big Band, Dragonfly13, Fleur Seule Latin Big Band, and Rebecca Perl, with appearances on live WNYC radio, on the HBO series ‘VINYL’, and supporting artists including Olivia Newton-John, Gavin Degraw and Aaron Carter.
 In 2018 Mark played clarinet and flute on the very unique album from E Scott Lindner: 'Port of Dreams'

 Instruments: